ssssstanley1004/Kaggle_AXADriver/README.md

 ###  Kaggle_AXADriver
 Code for Kaggle AXA Driver Telematics Analysis competition.
+It should give 0.87868 on the LB.

 ### Data Loading: